Motherhood

 The “aftermath” was much better than I imagined.
 We stayed in the hospital for two nights and did our best to rest, but nurses and doctors kept coming in to check on something.
 I was sore but the pain was at a 3-4 at the highest.
 Ice packs, pain meds, lady diapers, spray bottles, and witch hazel pads all help a lot.

-Over the next few days, my mother-in-law came back to visit again, and we had a few friends come by with dinner, spritzes, and snuggles for baby Margot.
+Over the next few days, my mother-in-law came back to visit again, and we had a few friends come by with dinner, spritzes, and snuggles for my baby.
 My friend Katie Kett (who shot our wedding) was the first friend to meet her and took these beautiful photos for us.